best-surrogacy-agencies-in-denver colorado

 7. American Surrogacy (Olathe, KS — Denver Team)

-American Surrogacy is a nationally operating agency headquartered in Olathe, Kansas, with an active Colorado program and a Denver-area team serving surrogates and intended parents across the state.
+American Surrogacy is a nationally operating agency headquartered in Olathe, Kansas, with an active Colorado program and a Denver-area team.
 The agency publishes Colorado-specific surrogate compensation data, citing first-time surrogate pay ranging from $55,000 to $90,000+ and experienced surrogate compensation from $60,000 to $110,000+ depending on track record and journey circumstances.
 The agency’s published IP match time is 1–4 months from initial contact.

-American Surrogacy markets its Limited Risk Program, which covers unlimited matching in cases involving multiple failed embryo transfers, refunds for unused fees if no embryos remain and no birth has occurred, and a Parent Protection Fee designed to reduce financial exposure to unexpected journey variations.
-The agency serves intended parents regardless of marital status, sexual orientation, or genetic relationship to their child, and it operates with a 1:1 surrogate-to-intended parent ratio that it credits for its published match timeline.
+American Surrogacy markets its Limited Risk Program, which covers unlimited matching in cases involving multiple failed embryo transfers, refunds for unused fees if no embryos remain, and a Parent Protection Fee designed to reduce financial exposure to unexpected journey variations.
+The agency serves intended parents regardless of marital status, sexual orientation, or genetic relationship to their child.

 For Intended Parents